Software

 pobx

-, though it’s probably a few year out of date by now.
+A small library for reactive programming in Python.
+Basically a port of MobX, though it’s probably a few year out of date by now.
 I believe the concept is still interesting though and don’t really know of any real alternatives, especially in Python.
-One recent tool I can think of that gives a very nice application of reactivity in the Python ecosystem is marimo
+One recent tool I can think of that gives a very nice application of reactivity in the Python ecosystem is marimo, which provides reactive notebooks.

 ajay